OdetteRiosI/odetteriosi.github.io/_pages/cv.md

 and Machine Learning in Radiotherapy: Second Place
 * RI-MUHC Studentship 2023: Granted by Research Institute McGill University Health Centre (RI- MUHC) from January to December 2023
-* Graduate Excellence Fellowship Award 2023: Granted by Medical Physics Unit, McGill University.
+* Graduate Excellence Fellowship Award 2023: Granted by the Medical Physics Unit, McGill University.
-* Graduate Excellence Fellowship Award 2022: Granted by Medical Physics Unit, McGill University, to highly qualified students who are registering in the Medical Physics Graduate Program.
+* Graduate Excellence Fellowship Award 2022: Granted by the Medical Physics Unit, McGill University, to highly qualified students who are registering in the Medical Physics Graduate Program.
 * Dierential Fee Waiver for International Students Award: Granted by McGill University for the first academic year.
 It exempts students from international tuition supplements and allows them to have tuition